 Please also ensure that your olives do not contain any objects that could damage our equipment (such as rocks or metal screws) to ensure that you avoid paying for our equipment to be replaced.

 Your olives and oil containers should be delivered no later than 6pm the day before your booking.
 Please ensure that you bring along sufficient storage capacity to hold your oil once it is made.
 For your own benefit, it is worth taking the time to ensure that these containers are of an appropriate food safe grade (preferably stainless steel) and as clean as possible to avoid any potential contamination of your oil.
-We can sterilise your containers for you for a fee.
+We do not offer a container sterilisation service.

 We are unable to accept fruit that is rotten or mouldy as that could introduce potential contamination into our facility.